-(c) APPRAISAL.-Not later than 180 days after the date of enactment of this Act, the Secretary shall complete an appraisal of the Federal reversionary interest in the lands identified by the survey in subsection (b).
-The appraisal shall be completed in accordance with the "Uniform Appraisal Standards for Federal Land Acquisitions" and the "Uniform Standards of Professional Appraisal Practice."
+(c) APPRAISAL.-Not later than 180 days after the date of enact-ment of this Act, the Secretary shall complete an appraisal of the Federal reversionary interest in the lands identified by the survey in subsection (b).
+The appraisal shall be completed in accord-ance with the "Uniform Appraisal Standards for Federal Land Acquisitions" and the "Uniform Standards of Professional Appraisal Province" Practice

-Practice".

-(d) Consideration.-As consideration for the conveyance of the Federal reversionary interest under subsection (a), the Association shall pay to the Secretary an amount equal to the appraised value of the Federal interest, as determined under subsection (c).
-The consideration shall be paid not later than 30 days after the data the conveyance is made.
+Practice". (d) CONSIDERATION.-As consideration for the conveyance of the Federal reversionary interest under subsection (a), the Associa-tion shall pay to the Secretary an amount equal to the appraised value of the Federal interest, as determined under subsection (c).
+The consideration shall be paid not later than 30 days after the data the conveyance is made. (a) CONTRE OF CONVEYANCE.-As a condition of the conveyance

-(e) COSTS OF CONVEYANCE.-As a condition of the conveyance under subsection (a), all costs associated with the conveyance under subsection (a), including the cost of the survey required by subsection (b) and the appreciast required by subsection (c), shall be puid by the Association.
+(a) COSTS OF CONVEYANCE.-As a condition of the conveyance under subsection (a), all costs associated with the conveyance under subsection (a), including the cost of the survey required by sub-section (b) and the appreliat required by subsection (c), shall be paid by the Association.